Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 ## The Awesome Responsibility

-* While your employees are at work, their safety and happiness are your resposibility, they deserve your love and care
+* While your employees are at work, their safety and happiness are your responsibility, they deserve your love and care
 * Being a leader is like being a parent, and the company is like a new family to join
 * In sickness and in health, take care of them
 * As a leader, it is your sole responsibility to protect your people, and in turn, your people will protect each other and advance the organization together.